databendlabs/databend/website/blog/2023-07-16-databend-weekly-102.md

 - [PR #12048 | feat: support specify bloom index columns](https://github.com/datafuselabs/databend/pull/12048)

-### Understand SQL Conformance
+### Databend SQL Conformance

 Databend aims to conform to the SQL standard, with particular support for ISO/IEC 9075:2011, also known as SQL:2011.
 Databend incorporates many features required by the SQL standard, often with slight differences in syntax or function.

-We have added a summary about the level of conformity of Databend to the SQL:2011 standard, hoping it can help you further understand Databend's SQL Conformance.
+We have summarized the level of conformity of Databend to the SQL:2011 standard, hoping it can help you further understand Databend's SQL Conformance.

 If you are interested in learning more, please check out the resources listed below.